 Throw pillows can completely change the look of a room.
 Your taupe/beige/cream color scheme gets a summer lift from turquoise or hot pink pillows.
 Come fall, switch them out for rich rusts, oranges or reds.
 A comfy throw in a seasonal color also can enhance your color scheme.

-All of these accessories can be picked up cheaply — or for free on Buy Nothing groups, at garage sales or in thrift stores when your neighbors redecorate.
+All of these accessories can be picked up cheaply or even for free on Buy Nothing groups, at garage sales or in thrift stores when your neighbors redecorate.

 10. Switch out lampshades